coryt396/DataStories/README.md

 # What I hope to learn

-While I already have a strong affinity for graphs and charts, I sometimes can have the tendency to overcomplicate them in order to convey the entire message I am looking to send.
-In this course I hope to learn how to make more eye catching, concise, and effective illustrations of the data and goals of my projects both in my current job and every job in my future!
+While I already have a strong affinity for graphs and charts, I sometimes have the tendency to overcomplicate them in order to convey a complicated message.
+In this course I hope to learn how to make more eye catching, concise, and effective illustrations of the data and goals of my projects.
+This skill would be invaluable in  both in my current job and every job in my future!